List of Generator Rex characters: The Pack

 The Pack is a group of E.V.O.s that serve Van Kleiss.
 Its known members include the following:

 Biowulf

-Biowulf (voiced by Troy Baker) is a blue-armored, white-haired, werewolf-like E.V.O. who is fiercely loyal to Van Kleiss, whom he calls "master."
-Owing to Van Kleiss' powers being limited to his native soil in early episodes, he initially acts as the Pack's de facto leader in the field.
+Biowulf (voiced by Troy Baker) is a blue-armored, white-haired, wolf-like E.V.O. who is fiercely loyal to Van Kleiss, whom he calls "master."
+Owing to Van Kleiss' powers being limited to his native soil in early episodes, Biowulf initially acts as the Pack's de facto leader in the field.

 Skalamander

 Skalamander (voiced by John DiMaggio) is a lizard-like E.V.O. with crystal spikes growing out of his body and a crystal club growing out of his left arm.

 ZAG-RS

 ZAG-RS (voiced by Grey DeLisle) is a sentient artificial intelligence/multi-agent system who aims to destroy the nanite infestation of Earth, which will destroy all of humanity in the process.
 Its origin and motives are initially a mystery, but it is able to exert control over nanites at hort ranges.
 It makes several attempts to achieve its goal, but Rex stops it each time.
 Its feminine voice was modeled after the deceased Mexican scientist Violetta Salazar's, as its inventor, a teenage Dr. Cesar Salazar, wanted it to have a voice that represented safety, protection and caring; the feelings of a loving mother.